byte-physics/igortest/docu/sphinx/source/introduction.rst

    input --> # unit # --> output
              ########

 In the most simple case, a unit is a function.
-The variables which get passed to this function define the input interface, and the return value is the output interface.
-In a more complicated scenario, such a unit could be responsible for converting one file to another format.
+The parameters which get passed to the function define the input interface, and the return value is the output interface.
+In a more complex scenario, such a unit could be responsible for converting one file to another format.

 A unit can be checked for valid output by defining a :ref:`suite of tests